 The Company's constitution and the ASX listing rules specify that the NED fee pool shall be determined from time to time by a general meeting.
 The latest determination was the Shareholders meeting held on 24 April 2015 when shareholders approved an aggregate fee pool of \$1,000,000 per year.
-The Board will not seek any increase to the NED pool at the 2020 AGM.
+The Board will be seeking to increase the NED pool to \$1.2m at the 2021 AGM to cover the increase in relative market pay for NED's since this date.